SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 ```

-- You will notice some adjustment compared to the previous object data in the `package.json` file as follows:
+- You will notice some adjustments compared to the previous object data in the `package.json` file as follows:

-`"name":` changed (can be name of choice)
+`"name":` changed (can be any name of choice)

-`"version":` unchanged (can be number of choice)
+`"version":` unchanged (can be any number of choice)

-`"description":` removed (since its empty)
+`"description":` removed (since it's empty)

-`"main": "index.js",` removed (it may cause confusing on which file to run when starting the server)
+`"main": "index.js",` removed (it may cause confusion on which file to run when starting the server)

- `"test": "echo \"Error: no test specified\" && exit 1"` inside `"scripts"` removed and was replaced with `"server": "nodemon server"` because we are not runing the test script,
+ `"test": "echo \"Error: no test specified\" && exit 1"` inside `"scripts"` removed and was replaced with `"server": "nodemon server"` because we are not running the test script,

  instead, remember the `nodemon` node package we installed earlier,